lucques/conjin/src/modules-shared/template-interbook/README.md

 # template-interbook

 This template provides the style of an "interactive" "book".
-The template is based on `template-bootstrapped`.
+The template is based on `template-navigable`.
 Many modules are supported and there are some config options.

+## Usage
 This template can be used in two ways:
 1. As a template out-of-the-box
 2. As the base of a more complex template

-See also the docs of the `template-bootstrapped` module.
+See also the docs of the `template-navigable` module.

 ## Supported modules
-- By extension all modules supported by `template-bootstrapped`
 - By extension all modules supported by `template-navigable`